zig-bitcoin/coconut/README.md

 Cashu protocol implementation in Zig.

-For now it contains only the BDHKE implementation.
+For now it contains only the Blind Diffie-Hellmann Key Exchange (BDHKE) implementation.

 ## Usage